VPetukhov/ggrastr/vignettes/Raster_geoms.md

-### Boxplots: Jitter outliers and rasterize boxplots with geom_boxplot_jitter
+### Box plots: Jitter outliers and rasterize box plots with geom_boxplot_jitter

-Another type of plots with a potentially large number of small objects is geom_boxplot:
+Another type of plot with a potentially large number of small objects is geom_boxplot:

 ```r
 library(ggplot2)